Why is this plea urgent?

 - Your doors must be open for people to come in and pray.
 It may be excusable to lock them at night (but please consider always leaving them open.
 God will reward you.), but not during the daylight hours.
 It is of no consequence how unsafe the neighborhood is; if you must strip your Church of anything that can be stolen, then so be it.
 You cannot deprive your flock of the opportunity to be with Our Lord in the Blessed Sacrament.

-- Provide a daily Mass that is open to working parishioners (preferably and usually meaning one each day either no later than 7:10 am or no earlier than 5:30pm) if there are not others nearby.
+- Provide a daily Mass that is open to working parishioners (preferably and usually meaning one each day either no later than 7:10 am or no earlier than 5:30pm) if there are not others nearby that are thus accessible.
 Whether or not you think they will come does not matter; they need the opportunity.

 - You need not constantly moralize, but each and every one of your parishioners must at least know what is required of him to be in a state of grace.
 This can in part be done by putting large stacks of a good Examination of Conscience at the doors and taking note of them in a homily or announcement.